EconomyLens.com

 Investors are awaiting the release of key US jobs data later in the day. ©AFP

-London (AFP) – Stock markets advanced Friday despite mixed US jobs data and as traders awaited a possible Supreme Court ruling on US President Donald Trump’s sweeping global tariffs.
-Meanwhile, oil prices continued to surge higher as traders worried about the situation in Iran and Venezuela.
+New York (AFP) – Stock markets advanced Friday despite mixed US jobs data, while the Supreme Court held off from a widely-anticipated ruling on many of President Donald Trump’s global tariffs for now.
+Meanwhile, oil prices continued to surge higher as traders worried about conditions in Iran and Venezuela.

 Related

-Data released Friday showed the US economy added 50,000 jobs last month, below market expectations, and capped off a year of weakness in the job market that had prompted the Federal Reserve to cut interest rates.
+Data released early Friday showed that the US economy added 50,000 jobs last month, below market expectations, capping off a year of labor market weakness that prompted the Federal Reserve to cut interest rates.
 However, the unemployment rate slipped to 4.4 percent and average wages continued to rise.
-“The key takeaway is that the low unemployment rate will temper concerns that consumer spending and the economy will slow rapidly due to a weak labour market,” said Briefing.com analyst Patrick O’Hare.
-However, “it will also likely keep the Fed’s next rate cut at bay.”
+“The key takeaway is that the low unemployment rate will temper concerns that consumer spending and the economy will slow rapidly due to a weak labor market,” said Briefing.com analyst Patrick O’Hare.
+“It will also likely keep the Fed’s next rate cut at bay,” he added.
 The report is expected to play a key role in the central bank’s decision-making at its next policy meeting this month.
-The Fed indicated last month that its next move could be a pause after three successive cuts, and Friday’s data ended market hopes for a January cut.

 London – FTSE 100: UP 0.8 percent at 10,124.60 (close)